-- 12. Public Facilities-In accordance with Section 24-122.01 of the Subdivision Regulations, water and sewerage, police, and fire and rescue facilities are found to be adequate to serve the subject site, as outlined in a memorandum from the Special Projects Section dated September 6, 2019 (Saunders Hancock to Davis), incorporated by reference herein. - 13.
+- 9. Public Facilities-In accordance with Section 24-122.01 of the Subdivision Regulations, water and sewerage, police, and fire and rescue facilities are found to be adequate to serve the subject site, as outlined in a memorandum from the Special Projects Section dated September 6, 2019 (Saunders Hancock to Davis), provided in the backup of this technical staff report and incorporated by reference herein. - 10.
 Public Utility Easement (PUE)-In accordance with Section 24-122(a), when utility easements are required by a public company, the subdivider shall include the following statement in the dedication documents recorded on the final plat: